reybahl/FBLA-Quiz/README.md

 https://rey-fbla-quiz.herokuapp.com/

-This repository contains code for FBLA coding and programming competitive events 2020-2021.

 The application uses below technologies
 * Python
 * HTML/css
 * Javascript
-* Cloud Firestore - A document oriented NoSQL database by Google.
+* Cloud Firestore - A document oriented NoSQL database by Google (https://firebase.google.com/products/firestore).
 * Firebase Authentication - Application uses firebase authentication and provides 2 options to login
   * By using email id and password
   * By using google sign-in with google account.
+  * *More details on firebase authentication: https://firebase.google.com/products/auth*
-* Flask - A Python web app framework.
+* Flask - A Python web app framework. (https://palletsprojects.com/p/flask/)

-## Pre-requisites
+## Local installation Pre-requisites
 ### In order to run the application, below are the pre-requisites
 #### Softwares / Framework
 * Python 3 (Python can be downloaded from here: https://www.python.org/downloads/)